KaiTheRedNinja/GUI-Dog/README.md

     - [ ] Clicking menu bar items

 Gemini API capabilities:
-- [ ] Trigger API calling (a shortcut probably)
+- [x] Trigger API calling (a shortcut probably)
+- [ ] First stage
-- [x] First stage: Obtain user instruction, focused application, window title
+    - [x] Obtain user instruction, focused application, window title
-- [x] First stage: Prompt engineering
+    - [x] Prompt engineering
-- [x] First stage: Parse response into list of steps
+    - [x] Parse response into list of steps
-- [ ] First stage: Fail graciously if the action is too complex
+    - [ ] Fail graciously if the action is too complex
+- [ ] Second stage
-- [x] Second stage: Function calling definitions
+    - [x] Function calling definitions
-- [x] Second stage: Obtain interactable and contextual elements on screen
+    - [x] Obtain interactable and contextual elements on screen
-- [x] Second stage: Prompt engineering
+    - [x] Prompt engineering
-- [x] Second stage: Response parsing and iterative process
+    - [x] Response parsing and iterative process
-- [ ] Second stage: Fail graciously if the action cannot be completed
+    - [ ] Fail graciously if the action cannot be completed

 ## Secrets
 This project requires a `Secrets` object, which is gitignored by default.
 The file is meant to be at